YXM13/GodotGame/README.md

 **Adventure: The Brave Knight** is a 2D platformer made in Godot for the course **DD1349**.

 Play as a brave knight and make your way through ruins, floating platforms, pits, spikes, and goal zones.
-The game is inspired by classic platformers like **Mario**, with some darker adventure-platformer inspiration from **Hollow Knight**.
+The game is inspired by classic platformers like Mario, with some darker adventure-platformer inspiration from Hollow Knight.

 ---